r-devel/r-project-web/md/bugs.md

 Code doing something *unexpected* is not necessarily a bug - make sure to carefully review the documentation for the function you are calling to see if the behaviour it exhibits is what it was designed to do, even if it's not what you want.
 Similarly, issues with [seemingly-identical numbers not being equal](https://cran.r-project.org/doc/FAQ/R-FAQ.html#Why-doesn_0027t-R-think-these-numbers-are-equal_003f) are known, documented and intractable problems - not bugs.

 In all cases, if you think it might be a bug, try launching R from the command line with the `--vanilla` option, to make sure it's a clean session, and see if the bug still appears then.
+Reduce your code to the minimum required to run the function call where the bug occurred, in particular, only attaching packages required by that call (if any).

 If, rather than a bug, you have a suggestion for a new feature in R, you can submit this to the same place you would submit a bug, see the next section.